Concerning the lawsuit Mark Hunt filed against the UFC, all but one of the charges have been dropped.

 The USADA suspended Lesnar for one year and the Nevada Athletic Commission (NAC).
 Additionally, he was fined $250,000 by the NAC for the positive drug test.
 He has not fought in the UFC since this incident, although he has been a key figure on WWE.

-In the court filing, Dorsey wrote that just because Lesnar violated the rules, “does not automatically negate Hunt’s consent.”
+In the courting, Dorsey wrote that just because Lesnar violated the rules, “does not automatically negate Hunt’s consent.”
 She cited the ruling from Avila v.
 Citrus Community College District involving a baseball batter who was intentionally struck with a pitch as precedent.